typescript-language-server/typescript-language-server/docs/configuration.md

 The "Move to file" code action is different from other code actions as it is interactive (it needs to ask the user for a file path) and therefore requires custom implementation in the client.

-In order to support it, when the user chooses the code action named "Move to file" (of kind `refactor.move.file`), the client should first ask the user for a file path (via a file picker or equivalent), and then send a `workspace/executeCommand` with parameters as follows:
+In order to support it, when the user chooses the code action named "Move to file", the client should first ask the user for a file path (via a file picker or equivalent), and then send a `workspace/executeCommand` with parameters as follows:
 ```json
 {
   "command": "_typescript.applyRefactoring",